kevinolega/callcentertrainingtips/_posts/2017-04-09-hundreds-of-job-application-lessons-from-lifehacker.md

 You go read them yourself and let me know what worked for you.

 I've been reading lifehacker since 2009 and over time, I had read a lot of the job hunting posts.

+If you do happen to read all the posts of Lifehacker and become a regular lifehacker reader, send me a message because I want you in my life.

+Lifehacker will make you a better person.
+I replaced watching the news, gossiping with my coworkers and spending hours on facebook with reading Lifehacker.

+The best thing about lifehacker lessons are how you can apply them and achieve the benefit today.

 Here are some of my favorites.